Northeast Philadelphia

 Northeast Philadelphia, nicknamed Northeast Philly, the Great Northeast, and known colloquially as simply "the Northeast", is a section of Philadelphia, Pennsylvania.
 According to the 2000 census, Northeast Philadelphia has a population of between 300,000 and 450,000, depending on how the area is defined.
-The Northeast is known as being home to a large and diverse working class population, including Polish, German, Jewish, Russian, African American, Brazilian, Puerto Rican, Dominican, Guatemalan, Ukrainian, Indian, Chinese, Irish, and Vietnamese neighborhoods.
+The Northeast is known as being home to a large Irish Catholic and Irish American working class population, but is also home to a diverse community of Polish, German, Jewish, Russian, African American, Brazilian, Puerto Rican, Dominican, Guatemalan, Ukrainian, Indian, Chinese, and Vietnamese neighborhoods.

 Geography

 Because of the large size of the Northeast, the Philadelphia City Planning Commission divides it into two regions called Lower Northeast and Far Northeast, the names being derived from their distance from Center City.
 The term Near Northeast is not widely used colloquially; Lower Northeast is more commonly used, but the term Far Northeast is in widespread use.
 The demarcation line between the two sections is typically given as Pennypack Creek.

 Northeast Philadelphia is bounded by the Delaware River on the east, Bucks County on the north, and Montgomery County on the west.
 The southern limit is given as Frankford/Tacony Creek or Adams Avenue.